RickyCook/CV/README.rst

 Achievements
 ````````````
 - Developed a data visualizer for 4-dimensional (3 dimensions and a heat map)
-  statistial data analysis.
+  statistical data analysis.
 This was a particular success because of the
   insight it gave into market trend analysis.
 - Created an abstraction framework that allowed creation of trade applications
   and tools in both real (via RPC to proprietary broker software), or mocked